gildlab/ethgild/README.md

 Install `nix-shell` - https://nixos.org/download.html.

 Run `nix-shell` in this repo to drop into the shell.
-Please ONLY use the nix shell version of `npm` for all development, no yarn or BYO npm, etc. as this helps avoid subtle corruption of lock files due to package manager version mismatch.
+Please ONLY use the nix shell version of `npm` for all development, no `yarn`, `npx` or BYO `npm`, etc.
+Nix shell helps avoid subtle corruption of lock files due to package manager incompatibilities.

 From here run [hardhat](https://hardhat.org/) as normal.